 Domestic Hostile Environment First Aid Training (D-HEFAT)®

-The Domestic Hostile Environment First Aid Training or D-HEFAT® course builds on a program started in the 1990’s that was originally designed for the Media who would be working internationally in dangerous locations like war zones.
+The Domestic Hostile Environment First Aid Training (D-HEFAT) course builds on a program started in the 1990s, initially designed for media personnel working internationally in high-risk locations, such as war zones.

 The D-HEFAT® class is two-day, intensive safety course that covers a wide range domestic risks and hazards that are appropriate to working in unstable environments in the United States or locations where political instability, civil unrest or mass protest are possible.